 If it is spirulina (blue-green algae) based I'd avoid it like the plague too, there have been too many contamination issues, and the beta-methyl-amino-alanine (BMAA) found in many samples has been implicated in early onset dementia (roughly 10 years after any extended exposure, regardless of age).

-Type 1 and Pregnancy 0 Answers
+Iodine and hashimoto's pregnancy 0 Answers

 Paleo + Pregnancy ?
 3 Answers